mschmitt/chu300-notes/README.md

 * You can always use an external monitor to work around and on the display's limitations.
 * If your device shows weird artifacts after booting, suspend and resume.
-* I have no fix for the subtle display flicker that sometimes occurs.
+* I have no fix for the subtle display flicker that sometimes occurs, other than pulling brightness below 20%.

 I run Cachy OS with KDE Plasma and plasma-login-manager.
 Display rotated in KDE Display settings to match the laptop's orientation.
 (Never used in tablet or "tent" mode.)
 Then copied Plasma settings to login screen settings using the GUI.